instance-id/Tommy.Serializer/README.md

-# TommyExtensions
+# Tommy.Serializer

 #### NOTE: Work in progress.
 Not quite fully featured/functional yet.
 The primary goal of this library is to add automatic serialization/deserialization of a class instance to the [Tommy Toml library](https://github.com/dezhidki/Tommy).

-##### At the current moment, serializing an instance of a class/data model of properties will/should work with most primary data types.
-Deserialization back from file to a class instance will come next.
+##### ~~At the current moment, serializing an instance of a class/data model of properties will/should work with most primary data types.
+Deserialization back from file to a class instance will come next.~~
+##### (De)Serialization of a class instance to/from a file has been implemented, along with the ability to work with List<primitive>, Primitive[], and basic Dictionary<primitive, primitive>

 ## Installation

-Currently, to install this extension either download the [extensions file](https://github.com/instance-id/TommyExtensions/blob/main/TommyExtensions/TommyExtensions.cs) and add it to your project, or create a new C# script in your project and simply copy and paste the contents of the script.
+Currently, to install this extension either download the [extensions file](https://github.com/instance-id/Tommy.Serializer/blob/main/Tommy.Serializer/TommySerializer.cs) and add it to your project, or create a new C# script in your project and simply copy and paste the contents of the script.
 I may look into making a nuget package of it as well.
 ## Components